|

 sea.”
 This enigmatic prophecy preserves

-the association of dinosaurs with the sea, as well as the theme that only God
+the association of giant reptiles with the sea, as well as the theme that only God

 can destroy these mighty creatures.
 But